Emerging Researchers in Exoplanet Science Symposium X

 About ERES

-The ninth Emerging Researchers in Exoplanet Science Symposium (ERES IX) will take place 2024 July 10-12 at Cornell University in Ithaca, New York.
+The tenth Emerging Researchers in Exoplanet Science Symposium (ERES X) will take place 2025 June 16-17 at Princeton University in Princeton, New Jersey.

 ERES is an annual conference by and for early-career scientists (e.g. graduate students, postdocs, postbacs, advanced undergraduates) working in planetary astronomy, Earth sciences, the search for life in the cosmos, and related fields.
 Its purpose is to provide an opportunity for these researchers to present their research to an interested audience and network with peers, as well as to stimulate collaborations among exoplanet, Solar System, and Earth science researchers.